-The full-length black-out curtains, net curtains and cream curtains with gold and orange rope tie-backs at each of the windows were effective at cutting out the light.
+The full-length black-out curtains, net curtains, and cream curtains with gold and orange rope tie-backs at each of the windows were effective at cutting out the light.

 There were several quality prints on the walls.
 The 'Entree de Charles VII dans Rouen' was in a gold frame by the door.
-Old Amsterdam prints of the 'Maison de Misericorde' and 'Chapelle de Vieux Quartier' were either side of the TV.
+Old Amsterdam prints of the 'Maison de Misericorde' and 'Chapelle de Vieux Quartier' were on either side of the TV.
 Between the windows, there was a dull framed floral print.
 A print of 'Maison des Pauvres', Amsterdam was on the wall near the bathroom door.

 Fixtures and Fittings